 After reading the Culture Shock! books for Chile and Cuba, I thought I’d read the one for Vancouver.
 My first trip to Canada is in a week.
 How shocking is the Vancouver culture?
 Judging solely by the book Culture Shock!
 Vancouver: A Survival Guide to Customs and Etiquette (Culture Shock! at Your Door) by Cuek-Cheng […]

-I’ve noticed that people that travel tend to fall into two camps.
-People that go to the same places they know and like multiple times.
-People that always seek out a new place to visit.
+I’ve noticed that people who travel tend to fall into two camps.
+People who go to the same places they know and like multiple times.
+People who always seek out a new place to visit.
 I’m clearly in the second group.
-As much as I liked Maui or Buenos Aires, I have many more places […]
+As much as I liked Maui or Buenos Aires, I have many more places to visit before […]

 Over a month ago I stumbled upon the most interesting travel book I’ve ever seen.
 This book isn’t about places to snorkel in Hawaii or New England bed and breakfast locations.
 This was a book on traveling to the most dangerous locations in the world.
 Robert Young Pelton’s The World’s Most Dangerous Places: 5th Edition […]

 Last year before I went to South America I did minimal research.
 Basically I just checked to see what the weather would be like, got some vaccinations and read the travel bulletins provided by the State Department.
 I wasn’t prepared enough.
 Culture Shock!
 Chile: A Survival Guide to Customs and Etiquette (Culture Shock!
 Guides) by […]

 I’m back from my 12th Guavaween.
 Another year, another great time.
 The first thing I learned once I arrived in Ybor City was that the Tampa Bay Brewing Company relocated.
 They left 15th St and reopened in Centro Ybor next to the 20-screen Muvico.
 They lost their upstairs, balcony and dart boards.
 They gained a […]